vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 *2010c Trivikrama: Word and Statue.
 A new interpretation of Rāmagiri evidence (1). in: Acta Orientalia Academiae Scientiarum Hungaricae.
 Volume 63.3 (2010), 241–247.
 DOI: 10.1556/AOrient.63.2010.3.1 [17.1]

 *2010d Royal Patronage and Religious Tolerance.
-The Formative Period of Gupta–Vākāt.aka Culture. in: Journal of the Royal Asiatic Society 20.4
+The Formative Period of Gupta–Vākāṭaka Culture. in: Journal of the Royal Asiatic Society 20.4

 (2010), 461–75.
 [15]

-*2010e The Hindu Religion and War. in: Dijk, Jacobus van (ed.), Onder Orchidee¨eṇNieuwe Oogst uit de Tuin der Geesteswetenschappen te GroningeṇBarkhuis Publishing, Groningeṇpp.
+*2010e The Hindu Religion and War̥in: Dijk, Jacobus van (ed.), Onder Orchidee¨eṇNieuwe Oogst uit de Tuin der Geesteswetenschappen te GroningeṇBarkhuis Publishing, Groningeṇpp.
 7–17.
 [2nd edition of the 2007 publication].
 [24]

-*2010f The Gospel of Kaun. ḍinya: The Descent of God in Gujarat and the Practice of Imitating Goḍin: Dijkstra, Jitse, Justin Kroesen & Yme Kuiper (eds.),
+*2010f The Gospel of Kauṇḍinya: The Descent of God in Gujarat and the Practice of Imitating Goḍin: Dijkstra, Jitse, Justin Kroesen & Yme Kuiper (eds.),

 Myths, Martyrs, and Modernity.
 Studies in the History of Religions in Honour